sramya-git/product-avilability-process-api/README.md

 ### GET/locations/{locationId}/shipping
 This endpoint will trigger flow getShipping which obtains total shipping cost of variant based on the locationId and locationType (STORE,  WAREHOUSE, PARTNER).

-### POST/reservation
-This endpoint will trigger flow createReservation which reserves variant in store or warehouse.

 # Considerations <a name="considerations"/>